 The instructors, the Department of History, and the University of Washington offer ample resources to help students succeed in HSTAA 110.

-OFFICE HOURS: John Findlay, Elloise Kim, and Sean Jarvis will hold regular office hours for private meetings with students.
-On Wednesday afternoons from 1:00 to 2:20, Professor Findlay will also meet with students over coffee in a more informal and less private office hour.
-We will gather outside the Design Coffee Shop, ground floor, Gould Hall.
-At this coffee hour, Professor Findlay will be happy to talk about our course, but we could also discuss the University, the city of Seattle, the news, or other things on our minds.
+OFFICE HOURS: John Findlay, Najja Kassally, and Devin Short will hold regular office hours for private meetings with students.
+On Wednesday afternoons from 1:45 to 3:00, Professor Findlay will also meet with students over coffee in a less private office hour.
+We will gather in the commons area next to Starbucks on the ground floor at the southern end of the HUB.
+Professor Findlay will be happy to talk about our course, but we could also discuss the University, the city of Seattle, the news, or other things on our minds.
 If you cannot attend regularly scheduled office hours, do not hesitate to schedule appointments at other times or reach out via e-mail.

-COURSE WEBSITE: HSTAA 110 has a course website with much information on it already and with more added as the course unfolds.
-The URL is https://canvas.uw.edu/courses/1321305.
-Site resources include:
+COURSE WEBSITE: HSTAA 110 has a course website with much information on it, and more added as the course unfolds.
+Among the resources on the website are:

 Descriptions of Written Assignments: Students are required to complete several writing assignments.
 Those assignments are summarized briefly on this syllabus.
 The course website offers more detail about each assignment.